 For children, sedation options are more or less the same as for adults.
 Typical options include nitrous oxide, oral sedation, and IV sedation.
 For children who are unable to relax, who have special needs, or who are undergoing more complicated or lengthy procedures, general anesthetic may be needed.

 If your child needs a general anesthetic, the procedure may be carried out in a hospital for the utmost safety.

 If dental anxiety is keeping you from visiting your dentist, or causing discomfort when you visit, our well-trained professionals at The Dental Group can help alleviate your concerns and help you feel relaxed, regardless of the type of treatment you are receiving.
-If you are interested in learning more about sedation dentistry in Riverdale, contact our office today to set up an appointment.
+If you are interested in learning more about sedation dentistry, contact our office today to set up an appointment.